JeremiManaluYT/unshell/README.md

 <details>
 <summary>ROT18 Encoding</summary>
 ROT18 is a variant of ROT13 that applies both ROT13 and ROT5 encoding.
-It shifts alphabetic characters by 13 positions and numeric characters by 5 positions.Example:
+It shifts alphabetic characters by 13 positions and numeric characters by 5 positions.
+  Example:
 `
 echo "12345" | tr '0-9' '5-9A-Ea-e' | tr 'A-Za-z' 'N-ZA-Mn-za-m'
 `